resbaz/resbaz2018/wellington/about.md

 <p>
 Researchers at all levels and from all disciplines are encouraged to apply. <br>Research technologists who support researchers to do their job are welcome also.
 <p>
-We're currenty developing a programme which will bring you a broad range of digital research skills topics - stay tuned or express your interest below.
+We're currently developing a programme which will bring you a broad range of digital research skills topics - stay tuned or express your interest below.